Stephen Crichton: 2021

 In round 5 of the 2021 NRL season, Crichton was fined $1350 by the NRL for pulling benched Canberra Raiders player Joseph Tapine into a celebratory throng and goading him.

-Chrichton played a total of 26 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over the South Sydney Rabbitohs.
+Critchton played a total of 26 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over the South Sydney Rabbitohs.
 Crichton scored what would be the match winning try off an intercepted Cody Walker pass as Penrith held on to win 14–12.

 On 19 October, Crichton was handed a proposed $4000 fine by the NRL and a breach notice which alleges that he acted contrary to the best interests of the game after he was photographed on social media acting in a disrespectful manner toward the Provan-Summons Trophy.
 Although Crichton nor any of the Penrith players had broken the trophy, the NRL alleged Crichton and teammate Nathan Cleary showed disrespect towards the individuals depicted in the iconic moment on the trophy.

 2022

-In round 7 of the 2022 NRL season, Crichton scored a hat-trick in Penrith's 36-6 victory over Canberra.
+In round 7 of the 2022 NRL season, Crichton scored a hat-trick in Penrith's 36–6 victory over Canberra.

 Crichton played a total of 23 games for Penrith throughout the year including the clubs 2022 NRL Grand Final victory over Parramatta.
-Crichton scored the opening try in the final which finished 28-12 in Penrith's favour.
+Crichton scored the opening try in the final which finished 28–12 in Penrith's favour.

-In October Crichton was named in the Samoa squad for the 2021 Rugby League World Cup.
+In October, Crichton was named in the Samoa squad for the 2021 Rugby League World Cup.

-In the 2021 Rugby League World Cup semi-final, Crichton scored two tries and kicked the winning drop goal for Samoa as they defeated England 27-26 in golden point extra-time at the Emirates Stadium.
+In the 2021 Rugby League World Cup semi-final, Crichton scored two tries and kicked the winning drop goal for Samoa as they defeated England 27–26 in golden point extra-time at the Emirates Stadium.
 He finished the tournament as the top point scorer with 73 points.

 Crichton played for Samoa in their Rugby League World Cup final loss to Australia.

 In November he was named in the 2021 RLWC Team of the Tournament.